-Suzanne Lutz is the Associate Director of Development at Robert F. Kennedy Human Rights.
+Suzanne Lutz is the Director of Development Operations at Robert F. Kennedy Human Rights.
 Suzanne is also responsible for running special events and implementing the information technology systems to support the department.
 She assists with the design of the communication message as well as manages a portfolio of donors and manages the annual campaign.

 Suzanne has over 20 years of experience in the nonprofit sector and left the American Red Cross to join Robert F. Kennedy Human Rights after serving eight years as a chapter executive and major gifts officer in New York and New Jersey.
 While at the American Red Cross, she helped to implement their regional structure to increase efficiency and make better use of resources.
 She assisted in some of the largest fundraising operations of the American Red Cross’s history including Hurricane Katrina, Hurricane Irene and Superstorm Sandy.
 She won the inaugural John McGee Award for volunteer programming in 2008 from the American Red Cross in Greater New York that was voted on by fellow staff and volunteers.